-\textbf{Step 1.} For each quasisimple group $K$ with $K/Z(K)\cong H$ and $r=|Z(K)|$ being a prime, show that $\cod(K)\neq \cod(H)$.
-To do this, it suffices to find a faithful irreducible character $\chi$ of $K$ such that $\chi(1)/r$ is not a character degree of $H.$ (See Lemma \ref{lem:quasisimple}.)

-\textbf{Step 2.} Assume $r\neq p$.
-Use the Landazuri-Seitz-Zalesskii's bounds and their improvement (see \cite{LaS,SZ}) to get a lower bound $m\ge e(H)$, where $e(H)$ is given in \cite[Table 5.3.A]{KL}, and verify that $2m\ge 2e(H)>\log_r(|H|_r)$, which violates the claim that $r^{2m}$ divides $|H|$ (see Lemma \ref{lem:2m}).
-For those simple groups $H$ with a small $e(H)$, we can use MAGMA \cite{magma} or GAP \cite{GAP} to obtain a contradiction.

-\textbf{Step 3.} Assume $r=p.$ Let $D$ be the dimension of the natural module for $H$ if $H$ is classical or the dimension of a minimal module if $H$ is of exceptional type.
-Let $L$ be the universal cover of $H$ and let $k=\overline{\FF}_p$.
-We first obtain the bound $m\ge Df$ (see \cite{GT05}).
-For $\PSL_n(q)$, we make use of the low-degree representations of $L$ in defining characteristic in \cite{GT99,Lubweb} together with the Steinberg's twisted tensor product theorem, to reduce to the case when every $kL$-irreducible constituent of $N\otimes_{\FF_p} k$ is quasi-equivalent to the natural module for $L$.

-\textbf{Step 4.} We can then use the action of $L$ on $N$ as well as the results on the second cohomology group of $H$ on its natural module to obtain some information on the sizes of the nontrivial orbits of $G$ on the set of irreducible characters of $N$ which will lead to a contradiction.

-Our approach could be used to verify the Codegree conjecture for other small degree classical groups.
-However, we might need a different method to verify the last step for large degree cases.
+Our approach could be used to verify Conjecture \ref{conj:codegrees} for other small rank classical groups.
+However, we might need a different method to verify the last step for large rank cases.

-\textbf{Organization.} We collect some useful results for the proofs of the main theorem in Section \ref{sec2}.
-We will verify the Codegrees conjecture for the finite simple exceptional groups of Lie type in Section \ref{sec4} and $\PSL_n(q)$ in Section \ref{sec5}.
-In the last section, we verify the first three steps for the symplectic groups $\SSS_{2n}(q)$.
+\textbf{Organization.} We collect some useful results for the proof of the main theorem in Section \ref{sec2}.
+We verify Conjecture \ref{conj:codegrees} for the finite simple exceptional groups of Lie type in Section \ref{sec4} and $\PSL_n(q)$ in Section \ref{sec5}.
+In the last section, we consider the minimal counterexamples to Conjecture \ref{conj:codegrees} for the projective symplectic groups $\SSS_{2n}(q)$.